Home >

 - Federico Garcia LORCA (1898-1936)

-You, on the foundation of the ancient Spanish form of the romance, along with Juan Ramon and Machado, created another style, strange and strong, at once both a support and a crown for the old Castilian tradition. --Rafael Alberti, 'Words for Federico Garcia Lorca', New Masses, January 11, 1938
+You, on the foundation of the ancient Spanish form of the romance, along with Juan Ramon and Machado, created another style, strange and strong, at once both a support and a crown for the old Castilian tradition. --Rafael Alberti

-And in Madrid he acquired the habit, ingrained in the city's cafe intellectuals, of talking knowledgeably about books he hadn't read. --David Gilmour, 'The New York Review of Books' November 4, 1999 p.
-43
+And in Madrid he acquired the habit, ingrained in the city's cafe intellectuals, of talking knowledgeably about books he hadn't read. --David Gilmour

 Gypsy Ballads (Romancero Gitano 1928)